 I’d suggest starting this early, because trust me, you really don’t realize just how much STUFF you have!
 As soon as I decided I wanted to take the leap, I’d regularly pick a corner about once a week and start sorting.

 Need help packing?
-Here’s what I took with me for 3 months in Europe from winter to spring when I first became nomadic!
+Here’s my packing list for 3 months in Europe from winter to spring when I first became nomadic!

 FIGURE OUT WHERE TO GOThis is part of having a plan, but I’m sure you’ll have an idea of destinations you’d like to see!
 Like, if you’ve always wanted to go to Asia, now’s the time to make it your first stop.

-I’d suggest picking a place that may already have a strong digital nomad community for your first stop.
+I’d suggest picking a place that may already have a strong digital nomad community for your first stop, like Bansko.
+Coworking Bankso makes it super easy to meet people, as it’s a coworking space that specifically caters to digital nomads.
 The transition into this lifestyle can be a little jarring at first, especially when it comes to creating routine.
 This can be tough when you’re constantly in different places (and timezones!).
-It can be really lonely and come with stressful logistics, and you’ll probably want people in your corner to help make the transition a little easier.
+It can be really lonely and come with a lot of unforeseen stressful logistics, and you’ll probably want people in your corner to help make things a little easier.

 - Chiang Mai, Thailand